 - you’ll work one-to-one with your client

-On successful completion of the course and the certification workshop at the end, you'll graduate as a Certified Rolfer®.
+On successful completion of the course you'll graduate as a Certified Rolfer®.
 You’ll now join the European Rolfing® Association as a member and can open your own practice.
 As a graduate, you will qualify for two years of discounted membership fees

 You need to have: